Yabucoa, Puerto Rico: Sports

 The Estadio Félix "Nacho" Millán where the Azucareros played sustained significant damage from Hurricane Maria in 2017 and as of 2020 the stadium remains in disrepair.

 Government

 Like all municipalities in Puerto Rico, Yabucoa is administered by a mayor.
 The current mayor is Rafael Surillo Ruiz, from the Popular Democratic Party (PPD).
-Surillo was elected at the 2012 general election and won reelected for his third term in 2020 with 65% of the vote.
+Surillo was first elected at the 2012 general election.